Key Takeaways

 Wrongful Death Claims

-When a drowning is fatal, Oklahoma's wrongful death statute allows the surviving spouse, children, or parents to bring a claim for the losses caused by the death.
+When a drowning is fatal, Oklahoma's wrongful death statute allows the personal representative of the estate to bring a claim on behalf of the surviving family.
 Recoverable damages include loss of financial support, loss of companionship and consortium, funeral and burial expenses, and the conscious pain and suffering the decedent experienced before death.
 Understanding how Oklahoma calculates wrongful death damages is essential to valuing these cases, particularly when the victim is a child whose future earning capacity must be projected.

 Catastrophic Injury Claims